Masahiro-Kondo-AIST/MphImplicit/readme.md

 # For 3D calculation
 Particle distribution in 3D can be generated only by editing the cuboid file (*.boid) No modification in the generator program is needed.
-For the main solver, the macro TWO_DIMENSIONAL in main.cpp is to be commented out and the program has to be re-compiled.
+In compiling the main solver, 3D executable is generated when the macro TWO_DIMENSIONAL is NOT defined, which can be controled by the compile option.

+# For Truning off Multigrid solver
+When you do not want to apply the multigrid preconditioner, just comment out the macro MULTIGRID_SOLVER in the main solver.
-After re-compiling, the solver can be executed in the same way as the 2D samples.
+Then, the simple CR solver is applied in the calculation.